The Voice of Germany

-The Voice of Germany is a German reality talent show created by John de Mol, based on the concept The Voice of Holland and its international series.
+The Voice of Germany is a German reality talent show created by John de Mol Jr., based on the concept The Voice of Holland and its international series.
 It began airing on ProSieben and Sat.1 on 24 November 2011.

 There are five different stages to the show: producers' auditions, blind auditions, battle rounds, sing offs, and live shows.
-There have been fourteen winners to date: Ivy Quainoo, Nick Howard, Andreas Kümmert, Charley Ann Schmutzler, Jamie-Lee Kriewitz, Tay Schmedtmann, Natia Todua, Samuel Rösch, Claudia Emmanuela Santoso, Paula Dalla Corte, Sebastian Krenz, Anny Ogrezeanu, Malou Lovis Kreyelkamp, and the latest Jennifer Lynn.
+Since season thirteen, the sing offs have been replaced with the teamfights.
+There have been fifteen winners to date: Ivy Quainoo, Nick Howard, Andreas Kümmert, Charley Ann Schmutzler, Jamie-Lee Kriewitz, Tay Schmedtmann, Natia Todua, Samuel Rösch, Claudia Emmanuela Santoso, Paula Dalla Corte, Sebastian Krenz, Anny Ogrezeanu, Malou Lovis Kreyelkamp, Jennifer Lynn, and the latest Anne Mosters.

-The show was originally presented by Stefan Gödde.
-Since 2012, Thore Schölermann has presented the show.
-From 2015 until 2021, Schölermann hosted the show together with Lena Gercke.
-In the tenth season, Annemarie Carpendale replaced Gercke as the new host, for the first stages.
-In the eleventh season, Melissa Khalaj replaced Schölermann in the semi-final and Steven Gätjen replaced him in the final.
-Since 2022, Schölermann has been hosting the show with Melissa Khalaj.
-The coaches for the current fifteenth season are Rea Garvey, Michi & Smudo, Shirin David, and Nico Santos.
+The show was originally presented by Stefan Gödde, then Thore Schölermann from 2012 to 2025, and Matthias Killing from 2026 onwards.
+Lena Gercke, Annemarie Carpendale, Melissa Khalaj, Steven Gätjen have served as backstage and part-time presenter on the show, with Khalaj becoming a main presenter since 2022.
+The coaches for the upcoming sixteenth season feature: Rea Garvey, Michi & Smudo, Shirin David, and Nico Santos.
 Other coaches from previous seasons include Nena, The BossHoss, Xavier Naidoo, Max Herre, Samu Haber, Stefanie Kloß, Andreas Bourani, Mark Forster, Yvonne Catterfeld, Michael Patrick Kelly, Alice Merton, Sido, Johannes Oerding, Sarah Connor, Peter Maffay, Giovanni Zarrella, Bill & Tom Kaulitz, Ronan Keating, and Kamrad.
-In the ninth season, Nico Santos was featured as an off-screen fifth coach for the so-called Comeback Stage contestants.
-Michael Schulte took over as the Comeback Stage coach for the tenth season and Elif Demirezer featured as the Comeback Stage coach in season eleven.
-The Comeback Stage was discontinued for the twelfth, thirteenth, and fourteenth seasons before returning for the fifteenth season, where Calum Scott is featured as the Comeback Stage coach.
+A Comeback Stage round was introduced in the ninth season where Santos was featured as an off-screen fifth coach.
+It continued in the tenth, eleventh and fifteenth season, where Michael Schulte, Elif Demirezer and Calum Scott served as the Comeback Stage coach, respectively.

-On 5 April 2013, the kids version of the show premiered on Sat.1 and has since continued for thirteen seasons.
-On 23 December 2018, a seniors version of the show premiered on Sat.1.
-Two seasons aired before the show was canceled.
+On 5 April 2013, the kids version of the show premiered on Sat.1 and has since continued for fourteen seasons.
+On 23 December 2018, a seniors version of the show premiered on Sat.1, and aired for two seasons.